 In these conditions, unless the contrary intention appears:

-Act means the Environment Protection and Biodiversity Conservation Act 1999 and Regulations, management plans and instruments made under it, and includes any Act which amends or replaces it.
+Act means the Environment Protection and Biodiversity Conservation Act 1999 and any Regulations, management plans and instruments made under it, and includes any Act that amends or replaces it.

-agreement means the agreement at the end of these conditions.
+agreement means the agreement at Section 5 of the application

 authorised participants means all persons, other than the permittee or the permittee’s staff, who take part in the permitted activity.